ulrich-barnstedt/kubernetes-graph/README.md

 ORIGIN=http://localhost:8000 PORT=8000 node build
 ```

-The GUI should be accessible under [`http://localhost:8000/gui`](http://localhost:8000/gui);
+The GUI should be accessible under [`http://localhost:8000/gui`](http://localhost:8000/gui).

-The kubernetes-client uses your local configuration by default, connecting to the same API server as `kubectl` normally would.
+Per default, the kubernetes API server configured in `~/.kube/config` will be used.
 For advanced usage (such as exposing the server on your network) see the [node-adapter](https://svelte.dev/docs/kit/adapter-node) docs.